 The Bigger Picture

 Feeling bloated after parties isn’t a personal failure or a sign that your body is “bad at food.”
-It’s a normal response to a combination of salt, sugar, fat, alcohol, disrupted routines, and constant grazing.
-Once you understand the mechanisms behind bloating, you can make small choices that reduce discomfort while still enjoying social events.
-Awareness is often enough to turn bloating from an inevitable consequence into something manageable and temporary.
+It’s a normal physiological response to a combination of salt, sugar, fat, alcohol, disrupted routines, and constant grazing.
+According to MedlinePlus, bloating and abdominal discomfort are commonly caused by changes in digestion, fluid balance, and gas production — all of which are more likely after rich foods and alcohol.
+Once you understand what’s happening inside your body, you can make small, realistic choices that reduce discomfort while still enjoying social events.
+Awareness alone can turn post-party bloating from something that feels inevitable into something manageable and temporary.